davydos/vividwealth-app/workflow_state.md

 - ~EAS.json configuration has invalid "hooks" property causing build failures~ (Fixed by removing hooks property)
 - ~EAS login command has incorrect syntax in CI workflow~ (Fixed by removing redundant login step - 2025-04-18)
 - ~GitHub Actions cache service warning about impending shutdown~ (Fixed by upgrading to actions/cache@v4 - 2025-04-18)
-- ~Android credentials import failing in CI environment~ (Fixed by updating import command - 2025-04-18)
-- ❌ EAS project not initialized in CI environment due to login failure
+- ❌ Android credentials import still failing - need to update command from "expo credentials:import" to "npx eas-cli credentials"
 - Type declaration dependencies are missing for React, React Native, NativeWind, and React Native Reanimated (tracked in issue #1)
 - Legacy Expo CLI warnings about Node +17 support (should be migrated to newer Expo CLI)